George Washington University: Foggy Bottom

-The main GWU campus consists of 43 acre in historic Foggy Bottom and is located a few blocks from the White House, the World Bank, the International Monetary Fund, State Department and the National Mall.
+The main GW campus consists of 43 acre in historic Foggy Bottom and is located a few blocks from the White House, the World Bank, the International Monetary Fund, State Department and the National Mall.
 Barring a few outlying buildings, the boundaries of campus are delineated by (running clockwise from Washington Circle) Pennsylvania Avenue, 19th Street, E Street, Virginia Avenue, 24th Street, and New Hampshire Avenue.
 The university owns much of the property in Foggy Bottom and leases it to various tenants, including the World Bank and the International Monetary Fund.
 Other institutions in proximity include the U.S. State Department, the Kennedy Center, the U.S. Institute of Peace, the Watergate complex, and embassies of Bosnia and Herzegovina, Mexico, Saudi Arabia, Spain, and Uruguay.
 The University Yard is the main open space and historic heart of the university.
 Along with George Washington's main library, Gelman Library, it constitutes the hub of the main campus.
 The seven-story Gelman Library building contains over two million volumes and is constructed in the Brutalist architectural style of the 1970s.
 It features a concrete façade punctuated by windows that are divided by projecting vertical slabs.
 For most of the year, parts of the library are open 24 hours a day, seven days per week for use by students, faculty, and staff.
 The library's seventh floor includes the Special Collections Research Center, National Security Archives, Global Resources Center, and Kiev Library.

 The National Security Archives (NSA) is a research institution that publishes declassified U.S. government files concerning selected topics of American foreign policy.
 It was a National Security Archive Freedom of Information Act request that eventually made the Central Intelligence Agency's so-called "Family Jewels" public.